Nayax

-Nayax Ltd. is a global fintech company that offers cashless, telemetry, management, monitoring, and business intelligence (BI) products and services for the vending, unattended, and other retail industries.
+Nayax Ltd. is an Israeli fintech company that offers cashless, telemetry, management, monitoring, and business intelligence (BI) products and services for the vending, unattended, and other retail industries.

 Nayax’s main products are point of sale (POS) devices that accept swipe, contact and contactless card payments as well as mobile near-field communication NFC payments.

 Overview

 Nayax was founded in 2005 in Tel Aviv by Yair Nechmad (CEO) and David Ben Avi (CTO).
 Headquartered in Herzliya, Israel.
 Nayax has registered offices in over 8 countries: the United States, the United Kingdom, Germany, Japan, China, Australia, and New Zealand.

 In 2015, Nayax shipped 43,000 POS Terminals, ranking 36 in The Nilson Report's 2016 yearly survey.

 In July 2018, Nayax was issued a Payment Institution license by the Board of the Bank of Lithuania.
 Nayax was also awarded the Mastercard European Issuer License in 2022.

 At the time of its founding, Nayax focused on providing solutions to vending and other unattended businesses.
 However, it has expanded into new sectors such as EV charging stations with EV Meter, payment apps with its launch of Monyx Wallet in 2020, retail marketing with its acquisition of Weezmo in 2021, and financial solutions with its launching of Coinbridge in 2022.

 Nayax completed the largest-ever Initial Public Offering (IPO) by a tech company on the Tel Aviv Stock Exchange (TASE) at 2021.

 In 2022, it was dually listed in the Nasdaq Stock Exchange traded under NYAX.